Latent protein trees: Appendix: MCMC inference details

-\paragraph{Protein pathway expression and tree structure} We sample the tree structure components $\t$, $\bpi$ and $\bPhi$, and the means and covariances of each internal node of the tree, $\m_k$ and $\S_k$, respectively, using the SMC sampler described in \citet{henao12b}.
-In particular, $\{\t,\bpi\}$ are obtained for a number $M$ of particles, as a leaves to root SMC pass, together with partial updates of the node parameters $\{\m_k,\S_k\}$.
-Next we use particle's weights to sample a single configuration.
-The procedure is completed by resampling the hyperparameters of the covariance function and by completing the updates of the node parameters using the selected configuration, the latter as a root to leaves pass. \paragraph{Missing values} For each missing value $x_{in}^m$ corresponding to isotope group $i$, sample $n$ and batch $m$, we simply use independent standardized Gaussian prior distributions. \paragraph{Initialization} We start the model from maximum likelihood estimates of the less critical quantities, this is batch means $\{\bmu^m\}_{m=1}^{N_B}$ and noise variances $\bPsi$.
-Systematic factors $\Z$ and latent proteins $\W$ are initialized using standardized Gaussian distributions.
-The loading matrices $\A$ and $\B$ (non-zero elements only) were set to ordinary least squares estimates based upon already set $\Z$ and $\W$, respectively.
-The vector of associations $\u$ was set with the information obtained from annotation about IG-protein assignments. \begin{supplement} \sname{Supplement A} \slink[url]{http://lib.stat.cmu.edu/aoas/?} \stitle{Tree structure} \sdescription{Figure showing the tree structure for the H1N1/H3N2 viral challenge data.} \end{supplement} \begin{supplement} \sname{Supplement B} \slink[url]{http://lib.stat.cmu.edu/aoas/?} \stitle{Data} \sdescription{H1N1/H3N2 viral challenge raw data} \end{supplement} \begin{supplement} \sname{Supplement C} \slink[url]{http://lib.stat.cmu.edu/aoas/?} \stitle{Estimated proteins} \sdescription{Figures showing the estimated proteins for the spike-in data experiment.} \end{supplement}
+We sample the tree structure components $\t$, $\bpi$ and $\bPhi$, and the means and covariances of each internal node of the tree, ${\mathbf m}_k$ and $\S_k$, respectively, using the SMC sampler described in \citet{henao12b}.
+In particular, $\{\t,\bpi\}$ are obtained for a number $M$ of particles, as a leaves to root SMC pass, together with partial updates of the node parameters $\{{\mathbf m}_k,\S_k\}$.
+Next we use the particle's weights to sample a single configuration.
+The procedure is completed by resampling the hyperparameters of the covariance function and by completing the updates of the node parameters using the selected configuration, the latter as a root to leaves pass.